jasylwong/bank_tech_test/README.md

 - Overdraft allowed?
 Yes
 - Overdraft limit?

 - Amounts as strings?
-All amounts valid/non-zero?
+All amounts?

 - Return and/or print statement